Flank/flank-dashboard/readme.md

 # Metrics :bar_chart:

-Metrics is a set of applications to collect and review software project metrics like performance, build stability, and codebase quality.
+Metrics is a set of software components to collect and review software project metrics like performance, build stability, and codebase quality.

 ### CI integrations